AlexHvos/AlexHvos-Dotnet-Dating-App-D150821ER/README.md

-Next let's add some dtos, MemberDto and PhotoDto
+Next let's add automapper via the nuget gallery, then creating a helpers folder and inside AutoMapperProfiles.cs